saikrishnaponnam/Machine-Learning/docs/optimizers/index.md

 **Saddle Point:** A saddle point is any location where all gradients of a function vanish but which is neither a global nor a local minimum.
 Optimization might stall at this point, even though it is not a minimum.
 For high-dimensional problems the likelihood that at least some of the eigenvalues are negative is quite high.
 This makes saddle points more likely than local minima.

-## SGD

-The objective function is average is  of the loss over the training dataset.
-The gradient of the objective function is also calculated as average of gradients at each training sample.
-Parameters are updated using this gradient.
-This is called Gradient descent.
-The computational cost og GD is O(n), which grows linearly with n.
-Therefore, when training dataset is larger, cost of gradient descent for each iteration is higher.

-In Stochastic gradient descent(SGD) we use a single datapoint sampled from training dataset to compute gradient and update parameters.

-Only some degree of noise might knock the parameter out of the local minimum.
-In fact, this is one of the beneficial properties of minibatch stochastic gradient descent where the natural variation of gradients over minibatches is able to dislodge the parameters from local minima.

-## SGD with momentum

 ## RMSProp

-## Adam